 Why OSHA Electrical Safety Training Matters

-To comply with OSHA regulations, employers must provide electrical safety training tailored to the specific tasks and equipment their employees use.
-Training must be documented and periodically updated as conditions or regulations change.
-Employers must also ensure PPE is available, properly rated, and maintained.
+To comply with OSHA regulations, employers must provide electrical safety training tailored to the tasks, equipment, and hazards specific to their workplace.
+Instruction must be documented and periodically updated as standards, equipment, or working conditions change.
+Employers must also ensure that only qualified workers perform tasks near exposed energized conductors, that energized work permits are used when necessary, and that PPE is properly rated, available, and maintained.

 Learning Outcomes